-For installation with a lap and shoulder belt, you open the belt tensioning plate and route the vehicle seat belt through the belt paths on the base, according to the instructions.
+For installation with a lap and shoulder belt, open the belt tensioning plate and route the vehicle seat belt through the belt paths on the base, according to the instructions.
 Remove the slack from the seat belt, and close the tensioning plate.
-The recline angle and load leg adjustment are the same for LATCH and seat belt installation.

 You can also easily install the car seat without the base using a seat belt.
-That's convenient if you need to use a cab or Uber, or someone else will be transporting the baby occasionally in another vehicle.
-There's a European belt route option, where the shoulder belt goes behind the car seat shell and the lap portion of the seat belt goes across baby's legs or lap.
-That type of installation adds more stability and reduces motion in a crash.
-However, if the European belt route doesn't work in your vehicle for some reason, you can also install the seat with a typical belt route, with the lap portion of the belt across baby's lap and the shoulder belt not routed through the seat.
+You can use a European belt route option where the shoulder belt goes behind the car seat shell and the lap portion of the seat belt goes across baby's legs.
+That installation adds stability and reduces motion in a crash.
+If the European belt route doesn't work in your vehicle, you can install with a typical belt route.

 Either of the belt routes requires careful attention to the instructions, though.
 The carrier handle has to be in the "drive" position, which is down by baby's feet.
 That's true for any type of installation with this car seat, but when you install without the base, the seat belt is actually routed through belt paths on the handle in addition to belt paths on the seat.

 The car seat itself is easy when it comes to securing your baby in the harness.
-There's one buckle position between baby's legs, so no adjustments there.
-The buckle is surrounded by a cushy cover.
 The no rethread harness system is adjusted via a lever at the top of the head wing section.
 Choose a harness height that is at or below baby's shoulders, buckle the baby up, and tighten the harness via the webbing tail by baby's feet.
 To loosen the harness, press the lever above the webbing tail, and pull on the harness straps.

 The newborn padding included with the Cloud Q fills some of the space in the bottom of the car seat, so that smaller babies are at a better angle in the seat.
-That helps keep baby's head from flopping forward.
 The padding also lifts baby up a bit to make sure the lowest harness position is below baby's shoulders.
 The instructions recommend using the insert until baby weighs about 11 pounds, or for about 3 months.